Robotics BEng (Hons)UCAS Code: H671|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.

 During your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
+On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group

 You will have a number of assessments each year, including exams and coursework.